Introduction

 Edge Agent

-The primary component is the Agent, a lean next-generation Rust-based software agent purpose-built to run low-latency lambdas for inference and signal processing on resource-constrained hardware, where insights can be used to inform control systems.
+The primary component is the Agent, a lean next-generation Rust-based software agent purpose-built to run low-latency lambdas for inference and signal processing on resource-constrained hardware, where insights can immediately inform control systems.

-It embeds a Lambda service with support for Lua and WASM language runtimes, and includes drivers for interacting with common IoT busses.
-These Kubernetes-style robotic lambda control loops run autonomously at the edge, while the agent is able to optionally phone home to the control plane when connectivity permits.
-When connected, it is able to download new configuration bundles, and make a reverse-tunnel available so that you can manage it via the cloud console.
+The agent is able to optionally phone home to the cloud when connectivity permits.
+When connected, it is able to download new configuration bundles, and make a reverse-tunnel available to operators so that it can be monitored and managed via the cloud console.

 Agent